adamgoral/agentic-stack/memory-bank/activeContext.md

 # Active Context

 ## Current Work Focus
-Agent delegation has been successfully tested and verified working!
-The orchestrator correctly analyzes incoming tasks and routes them to the appropriate specialized agents (research, code, analytics) via A2A protocol.
-All agents respond with 200 OK and receive tasks properly.
-Current focus is on implementing proper result aggregation - agents currently return placeholder results that need to be replaced with actual task execution and meaningful responses for the full MVP to be complete.
+Result aggregation has been successfully implemented!
+The orchestrator now properly collects and aggregates real responses from specialized agents via the A2A protocol.
+A centralized task manager tracks task lifecycle (pending → in_progress → completed/failed) with async-safe operations.
+The orchestrator waits for task completion with a 60-second timeout and formats responses appropriately based on agent type.
+Current focus is on implementing actual MCP tool calls in the specialized agents to replace their placeholder execution logic.

 ## Recent Changes

 ### Completed

+17. **Result Aggregation Implementation** (COMPLETED - Current Session)
+    - Created centralized task manager (agent_task_manager.py) for all agents
+    - Implemented async-safe task tracking with proper locking mechanisms
+    - Added collect_task_results() method to orchestrator for retrieving delegated task results
+    - Implemented comprehensive aggregate_results() method with formatting by agent type
+    - Updated all agent runners (research, code, analytics) to use task manager
+    - Fixed /a2a/tasks/{task_id} endpoints to return actual results
+    - Added 60-second timeout for agent responses with graceful error handling
+    - Task lifecycle properly tracked: pending → in_progress → completed/failed
+    - Results formatted with sections like:
+      - Research Findings with sources and confidence levels
+      - Code Solutions with syntax highlighting
+      - Analytics Results with metrics and insights
+    - Error messages truncated and presented clearly to users
+    - System handles missing API keys and other failures gracefully
+    - Orchestrator now streams real aggregated results back through AG-UI

-16. **Agent Delegation Testing** (COMPLETED - Current Session)
+16. **Agent Delegation Testing** (COMPLETED - Previous Session)
     - Created comprehensive test suite for agent delegation
     - Fixed missing redis_config.py for Redis connection management
     - Fixed syntax error in run_code_agent.py (missing closing parenthesis)